How to Get the Wilderness Lodge Lobby Music

 - Copland: Music for Films – contains 2 tracks from the list (“Walk to the Bunkhouse” and “Heiress Suite”)

 One list suggests “Prairie Night” is the version by Bill Frisell, from the album Have a Little Faith.
-However, that is an avant-garde jazz interpretation of the piece and I don’t believe it is played at the Lodge.
-Several readers have written to tell me they agree that the traditional Copland version of this track, from Billy the Kid, is the one played in the lobby.
+However, that is an avant-garde jazz interpretation of the piece and we don’t believe it is played at the Lodge.
+Several readers have written to tell us they agree that the traditional Copland version of this track, from Billy the Kid, is the one played in the lobby.

 “Walk to the Bunkhouse” appears on one list and it has been suggested it is the Mark Isham composition from the soundtrack of Of Mice And Men.
-The soundtrack has a song called “The Bunkhouse” but I definitely can’t recall hearing it at the Wilderness Lodge.
-A reader pointed out to me that this really should be the Copland piece from Red Pony.
+The soundtrack has a song called “The Bunkhouse” but we definitely can’t recall hearing it at the Wilderness Lodge.
+A reader pointed out to us that this really should be the Copland piece from Red Pony.

 Some lists have “The Wild Ride” from the The Magnificent Seven, but a reader correctly points out that “there is no ‘Wild Ride’ track in The Magnificent Seven or even The Return [of the Magnificent Seven].”
 He suggests it should be “The Wild Ride” from A River Runs Through It, and points out that one list mentions a track called “Land With Wonder,” which could be “A Land Filled with Wonder” from the same film.
 Another reader says: “I have listened to the Main Theme song from The Magnificent Seven… and that song is definitely played in the Wilderness Lodge.
 As there is no other song from The Magnificent Seven soundtrack mentioned, I think it’s safe to say that the album is not listed incorrectly, but rather the song title.”

 “Appalachian Morning” appears on some lists.
-It’s a nice piece but I don’t recognize it from the Lodge.
+It’s a nice piece but we don’t recognize it from the Lodge.

 “Dodge City (theme)” appears on some lists.
 The movie soundtrack is available only on an out-of-print CD.
-After acquiring it, I am certain the main theme is not played at the Lodge.
-One of the other tracks, “Dodge City It Is!” sounds like it possibly could have been played at Wilderness Lodge, but I wouldn’t swear to it.
+After acquiring it, we are certain the main theme is not played at the Lodge.
+One of the other tracks, “Dodge City It Is!” sounds like it possibly could have been played at Wilderness Lodge, but we wouldn’t swear to it.